sudheermuthyala/terraform-/08-terraform-provisioners/02-remote-exec-provisioner/106-remote-exec-provisoner/README.md

    }

-# copey the file to
+# copey the file to Apache we

 ```